Governance is one of the hottest topics in crypto right now – and Decred developers' take is that the community should decide.

 A broader experiment

-A preview of the user interface is up already.
+of the user interface is up already.

 While later on, viewers will probably need to prove that they hold DCR to go in and post, Yocom-Piatt said, for now anyone can have a look.